Day 133, Sat 13 May

 With another sudden downpour under way, the very conveniently placed Drift Inn, directly opposite my home for tonight, became the agreed venue to re-convene our meeting.
 An excellent place for a full refuel and a great place to hear a lot more about Buncrana’s history.

 As a young lad, sailing with his family on Lough Swilly, Peter Eyre was saved when all aboard had to be rescued, after getting into difficulties, by the predecessor of the current Lough Swilly Lifeboat.
 Years later, Peter became a very successful Naval/maritime Architect.
-He went on to design the amazing new Shannon Class All-weather Lifeboat, the eighth of which is now Ireland’s first, based here at Buncrana.
+He went on to design the amazing new Shannon Class All-weather Lifeboat, the eighth of which is now Ireland’s first, based right here and now in Buncrana.

 Thanks also to Tommy, local character and historian, for many other pearls of wisdom about the military history of 20th century Buncrana.